 We encourage you to join our Club Café discussion list.
-We send out regular hints and tips about running your club, preparing your taxes and choosing your investments.
+We send out information about running your club, preparing your taxes and important announcements.
 If you'd like to discuss an issue your club has with other clubs, you can post your question here to get some feedback.

-You'll need to join the list to participate, but its easy to do by going to the link you'll find here on our homepage Slide 88
+You'll need to join the list to participate, but it's easy to do by going to the link you'll find here on our homepage.

-We're here to support you during tax season.
+We are here to support you during tax season.
 The quickest way to get answers to many questions is to go to our help page.
 You'll find a link to it at the bottom of your screen when you are logged in to your club.
+Many answers to your tax questions and a link to this webinar and each of our tax webinars is found on the Help page under Taxes.